HewlettPackard/squest/docs/manual/service_catalog.md

 Day 2 operations are operations that **update** or **delete** existing resources.

+> **Note:** By default, recent version of AWX/Tower drop extra variables that are not declared in the survey.
+To be able to receive Squest extra vars you need to enable "Prompt on Launch" in the "Variables" section of you job template.
+This correspond to the flag "ask_variables_on_launch" of the job_template model on the Tower/AWX API.

 When a user creates a request for a day 2 operation of a provisioned instance, Squest automatically attach an `extra_vars` named `squest` that contains the instance spec sent by the playbook used to provision at first the resource.